Thank you for subscribing

 Tyre gauge and repair kit

 These kits are handy for the emergency repair of punctures on the tread face of a tyre.
 Try having a practice run before your trip so you know what to do.
-And remember these repairs are temporary fixes, so you should seek a professional tyre repair as soon as possible.
+It's important to remember these repairs are temporary fixes, so you should seek a professional tyre repair as soon as possible.
 Tyre gauges help you ensure the repair is holding pressure, and also measure a tyre’s desired pressure over varied terrain.

 Solar tyre-pressure monitoring system